When you don’t have many outreach prospects on your lists, what do you do?

 The first approach must be planned ahead of content promotion.

-In the content creation process, there must be aligning the topic to a particular linkable audience you choose.
+In the content writing process, there must align the topic to a particular linkable audience you choose.

 Given that these linkable audiences are more receptive to linking than other outreach markets, you can guarantee links when you promote your content asset.